Botanical Name: Tradescantia pallida

 Repot in spring, when you see roots growing through the drainage holes.
 Move up to a pot only 1 or 2 inches (2.5 - 5 cm) larger to give it a little room to grow.
 Use a pot with drainage holes to prevent soggy soil, which leads to root rot.
 Want to use a decorative planter without drainage holes?
 Use it as a cachepot -- just slip a plain nursery pot into the cachepot.
-I put pebbles in the bottom of my cachepots to keep the pot above the drainage water.
+I put pebbles in the bottom of cachepots to keep the pot above the drainage water.

 Water: Water thoroughly, then allow the top 1 in (2.5 cm) to dry out between waterings.
 Water less in winter when growth is slower.
 Limp, wilted stems may be a sign of root rot; cut off entire stem at the soil level.

 Temperature: Average to warm room temperatures (65-80°F/18-27°C) suit this plant year-round.
 Purple heart tolerates varying temperatures with a minimum of 50°F/10°C in winter.
 Keep out of drafts from doorways and away from heat/AC vents.

-Fertilizer: Feed monthly in spring and summer with a balanced (10-10-10) water-soluble fertilizer, diluted by half.
+Fertilizer: Feed monthly in spring and summer with a balanced (such as 10-10-10 NPK) water-soluble fertilizer.

 Propagation: Take 4 in (10 cm) stem tip cuttings in spring or early summer.
 They'll root easily in moist potting mix.